• Latest

 You may want to consider some hobbies, including cooking, gardening, hiking, biking, swimming, and playing sports.
 These hobbies allow you to spend time together while also getting exercise.
 If neither of you is very active, consider choosing a hobby that does not require a lot of activity, such as quilting or stamp collecting.

-Whatever hobby you choose, make sure to set aside time each week to do it together.
+Whatever hobby you choose, set aside time to do it together each week.

 It’s the Little Things…